laravel/docs/routing.md

 <a name="generating-urls-to-named-routes"></a>
 #### Generating URLs To Named Routes

-Once you have assigned a name to a given route, you may use the route's name when generating URLs or redirects via Laravel's `route` and `redirect` helper functions:
+Once you have assigned a name to a given route, you may use the route's name when generating URLs or redirects via Laravel's `route` and `to_route` helper functions:

     // Generating URLs...
     $url = route('profile');

     // Generating Redirects...
-    return redirect()->route('profile');
+    return to_route('profile');

 If the named route defines parameters, you may pass the parameters as the second argument to the `route` function.
 The given parameters will automatically be inserted into the generated URL in their correct positions: